adriangar8/STMAE_music_source_separation/README.md

 - Dynamic Range Compression: Apply audio compression with configurable threshold and ratio
 - Reverb Effects: Add spatial ambience with adjustable room size and damping parameters

-Go check the data folder's README.md file for more details.
+--> See the data folder's README.md file for more details.

 # Model Architectures for MSS